mIRC-Scripters/mirckb/docs/source/commands/strip.rst

 Switches
 --------

-You can chain +letter and -letter combo where + enables and - disables
+You can chain +letter and -letter combo where + enables and - disables.

 .. list-table::
     :widths: 15 85